 Dunn discusses 17 different potential NT terms that refer to believers (Beginning from Jerusalem, 4–17).
 Similarly, Paul Trebilco concludes that “Christian” was an outsider label.
 He proposes that it may have also been used by “insiders” as “out-facing language” (i.e., using an outsider label when speaking with outsiders about themselves as insiders).
 First Peter 4:16 implies this, but I disagree that “Χριστιανοί is a not inappropriate term for us to use in our discussions of the readers of the NT, alongside other and earlier terms” because of the anachronistic ideas associated with it.
-See, Paul Trebilco, Self-Designations and Group Identity in the New Testament (Cambridge: CUP, 2012).
+See, Paul Trebilco, Self-Designations and Group Identity in the New Testament (Cambridge: Cambridge University Press, 2012).

 This is contingent on the practice pre-dating John.